littleosbook/aenix/doc/book/page_frame_allocation.md

 there are several I/O-mapped memory sections, as well as memory used by GRUB and the BIOS.
 Other parts of the memory might be similarly unavailable.

-The memory sections need also be divided up into complete page frames.
+It's convenient to divide the memory sections into complete page frames, as we can't map part of pages into memory.

 ### Managing available memory